holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Doppelganger images
 ![](images/ThreatTags/average-common-average-severe.png)

 Beware of doppelganger images that will be available for all to consume, similar to [doppelganger packages](#web-applications-countermeasures-consuming-free-and-open-source-keeping-safe-doppelganger-packages) that we discuss in the Web Applications chapter.
-These can contain a huge number of packages and code to hide malware in a Docker image.
+These can contain a huge number of packages and code that can be used to hide malware in a Docker image.

 #### The Default User is Root
 ![](images/ThreatTags/easy-common-veryeasy-moderate.png)

-What is worse, dockers default is to run containers, and all commands / processes within a container as root.
+What is worse, Docker's default is to run containers, and all commands / processes within a container as root.
 This can be seen by running the following command from the [CIS_Docker_1.13.0_Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf):

 {title="Query User running containers", linenos=off, lang=Bash}
     docker ps --quiet | xargs docker inspect --format '{{ .Id }}: User={{ .Config.User }}'

-If you have two containers running and the user has not been specified you will see something like the below, which means your two containers are running as root.
+If you have two containers running, and the user has not been specified, you will see something like the below, which means your two containers are running as root.

 {title="Result of user running containers output", linenos=off, lang=Bash}
     <container n Id>: User=
     <container n+1 Id>: User=

-Images derived from other images inherit the same user defined in the parent image explicitly or implicitly, so unless the image creator has specifically defined a non root user, the user will default to root.
-That means, all processes within the container will run as root.
+Images derived from other images inherit the same user defined in the parent image explicitly or implicitly, so unless the image creator has specifically defined a non-root user, the user will default to root.
+That means all processes within the container will run as root.

 #### Docker Host, Engine and Containers
 ![](images/ThreatTags/difficult-uncommon-average-moderate.png)

-Considering these processes run as root, and have [indirect access](https://theinvisiblethings.blogspot.co.nz/2012/09/how-is-qubes-os-different-from.html) to most of the Linux Kernel (20+ million lines of code written by humans) APIs such as networking, USB, storage stacks, and others via System calls, the situation may look bleak.
+Considering that these processes run as root, and have [indirect access](https://theinvisiblethings.blogspot.co.nz/2012/09/how-is-qubes-os-different-from.html) to most of the Linux Kernel (20+ million lines of code written by humans) APIs, such as networking, USB, storage stacks, and others via System calls, the situation may look bleak.

 ![](images/HypervisorVsContainers.png)

 [System calls](http://man7.org/linux/man-pages/man2/syscalls.2.html) are how programmes access the kernel to perform tasks.
-This attack surface is huge, and all before any security is added on top in the form of LXC, or libcontainer (now [opencontainers/runc](https://github.com/opencontainers/runc)), or [Linux Security Modules (LSM)](#vps-identify-risks-docker-docker-host-engine-and-containers-linux-security-modules) such as AppArmor or SELinux, which are often seen as an annoyance and just disabled like many other forms of security.
+This attack surface is huge, and all before any security is added on top in the form of LXC,  libcontainer (now [opencontainers/runc](https://github.com/opencontainers/runc)), or [Linux Security Modules (LSM)](#vps-identify-risks-docker-docker-host-engine-and-containers-linux-security-modules) such as AppArmor or SELinux.
+These are often seen as an annoyance and just disabled like many other forms of security.

-If you run a container, you may have to install `kmod`, then run `lsmod` in the container and also on the host system, you will see that the same modules are loaded, this is because as mentioned, the container shares the host kernel, so there is not a lot between processes within the container and the host kernel, and considering as mentioned above, the processes within the container may be running as root also, it will pay for you to get a good understanding of the security features Docker provides and how to employ them.
+If you run a container, you may have to install `kmod`, then run `lsmod` in the container, and also on the host system.
+You will see that the same modules are loaded, this is because as mentioned, the container shares the host kernel, so there is not a lot between processes within the container and the host kernel.
+As mentioned above, the processes within the container may be running as root as well, it pays for you to have a good understanding of the security features Docker provides, and how to employ them.

-The [Seccomp section below](#vps-identify-risks-docker-docker-engine-and-containers-seccomp) discusses Dockers attempt to put a stop to some System calls accessing the kernel APIs.
+The [Seccomp section below](#vps-identify-risks-docker-docker-engine-and-containers-seccomp) discusses Docker's attempt to put a stop to some System calls accessing the kernel APIs.
 There are also many other features that Docker has added or leveraged in terms of mitigating a lot of this potential abuse.
-So although the situation initially looks bad, Docker has done a lot to improve it.
+Although the situation initially looks bad, Docker has done a lot to improve it.

 As you can see in the above image, the host kernel is open to receiving potential abuse from containers.
 Make sure you keep it patched.
 We will now walk though many areas of potential abuse.
 The [countermeasures](#vps-countermeasures-docker) sections offer information, advice, and techniques for further improving Docker security.

 ##### Namespaces {#vps-identify-risks-docker-docker-host-engine-and-containers-namespaces}

-The first place to read for solid background on Linux kernel namespaces is the [man-page](http://man7.org/linux/man-pages/man7/namespaces.7.html), otherwise I would just have to repeat what is there.
-A lot of what is to follow around namespaces requires some knowledge from the namespaces man-page, so do your self a favour and read it first.
+The first place to read for solid background on Linux kernel namespaces is the [man-page](http://man7.org/linux/man-pages/man7/namespaces.7.html), otherwise I'd just be repeating what is there.
+A lot of what follows about namespaces requires some knowledge from the namespaces man-page, so do yourself a favour and read it first.

-Linux kernel namespaces started to be added between 2.6.15 (January 2006) and 2.6.26 (July 2008)
+Linux kernel namespaces were first added between 2.6.15 (January 2006) and 2.6.26 (July 2008).

-According to the namespaces man page, IPC, network and UTS namespace support was available from kernel version 3.0, mount, PID and user namespace support was available from kernel version 3.8 (February 2013), cgroup namespace support was available from kernel version 4.6 (May 2016).
+According to the namespaces man page, IPC, network and UTS namespace support was available from kernel version 3.0, while mount, PID and user namespace support was available from kernel version 3.8 (February 2013), and cgroup namespace support was available from kernel version 4.6 (May 2016).

 Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

-Docker leverage's the Linux (kernel) namespaces which provide an isolated workspace which wraps a global system resource abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
+Docker leverages the Linux (kernel) namespaces which provide an isolated workspace wrapped with a global system resource abstraction.
+This makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
 When a container is run, Docker creates a set of namespaces for that container, providing a layer of isolation between containers:

 1. `mnt`: (Mount) Provides filesystem isolation by managing filesystems and mount points.
 The `mnt` namespace allows a container to have its own isolated set of mounted filesystems, the propagation modes can be one of the following: [`r`]`shared`, [`r`]`slave` or [`r`]`private`.
 The `r` means recursive.

-    If you run the following command, then the hosts mounted `host-path` is [shared](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) with all others that mount `host-path`.
+    If you run the following command, then the host's mounted `host-path` is [shared](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) with all others that mount `host-path`.
 Any changes made to the mounted data will be propagated to those that use the `shared` mode propagation.
 Using `slave` means only the master (`host-path`) is able to propagate changes, not vice-versa.
 Using `private` which is the default, will ensure no changes can be propagated.

     {title="mounting volumes in shared mode propagation", linenos=off, lang=bash}
         docker run <run arguments> --volume=[host-path:]<container-path>:[z][r]shared <container image name or id> <command> <args...>

-    If you omit the `host-path` you can [see the host path](https://docs.docker.com/engine/tutorials/dockervolumes/#locating-a-volume) that was mounted by running the following command:
+    If you omit the `host-path` you can [see the host path](https://docs.docker.com/engine/tutorials/dockervolumes/#locating-a-volume) that was mounted when running the following command:

     {title="Query", linenos=off, lang=bash}
         docker inspect <name or id of container>